yanivyacoby/a-guide-to-your-phd/guide.md

 **Support your peers.**
 Regularly check on your peers, show them that just like them, you don't have everything figured out.
+Take the time to educate yourself on challenges faced by your peers from underrepresented minority groups.